CoderDeltaLAN/star-template/README.md

 ## 🔧 CI (GitHub Actions)

 - Linux matrix for Node and Python (3.11, 3.12).
-- Jobs match local gates to avoid “works‑on‑my‑machine”.
+- Jobs match local gates to avoid “works-on-my-machine”.
 - **Logs per job** are uploaded as artifacts for troubleshooting.
 - **CodeQL** enabled for static analysis.